Last Updated: December 9, 2021

 - monitor the success of marketing programs; and

 - serve targeted advertising on our site and on other sites around the Internet.

-We may receive reports based on the use of these technologies from third party service providers as de-identified, Individual-level Information or as Aggregate Information (as described in section 4.c).
-We and our third party service providers do not use your Sensitive Information, such as Genetic Information and Self-Reported Information, for targeted advertising.
+We may receive reports based on the use of these technologies from third party service providers as de-identified, Individual-level Information or as Aggregate Information (as described in Section 4.c).

 Google Analytics.
 Google Analytics is used to perform many of the tasks listed above.
 We use the User-ID feature of Google Analytics to combine behavioral information across devices and sessions (including authenticated and unauthenticated sessions).
 We have enabled the following Google Analytics Advertising features: Remarketing, Google Display Network Impression Reporting, Google Analytics Demographics and Interest Reporting, and DoubleClick Campaign Manager integration.
 We do not merge information collected through any Google advertising product with individual-level information collected elsewhere by our Service.
 Learn more about how Google collects and uses data here.
 To opt out of Google Analytics Advertising Features please use Google Ad Settings.
 To opt out of Google Analytics entirely please use this link.